Air Sealing With AeroBarrier

 The entire process is computer controlled and the leakage rates are sampled every 60 seconds producing a measured and verifiable result.
 The sealant material is certified as Greenguard Gold for ultra-low volatile organic compounds (VOCs) making it appropriate for installation in schools and hospitals.
 There is no chemical reaction taking place on site, the inert sealant is aerosolized using compressed air instead of a chemical propellant.
 This means that once the process is complete, work can resume immediately without the use of respirators; there is no off gassing after the application of spray foam.
 Most houses can be sealed in a single day, minimizing schedule impacts.

 Want to learn more about AeroBarrier?
-Visit neairbarrier.com today or call New England Air Barrier LLC at 1-800-916-5895.
+Visit neairbarrier.com today or call New England Air Barrier at 1-800-916-5895.